nystudio107/instantanalytics/README.md

 Instant Analytics lets you track assets/resources that you can't normally track.
 For instance, you may have a collection of PDF documents that you'd like to know when they are viewed.

-Using a simple `{{ getPageViewTrackingUrl(myAsset.url, myAsset.title) }}` or `{{ getEventTrackingUrl(myAsset.url, myAsset.title, "action", "label", "value") }}` Twig function, Instant Analytics will generate a public URL that will register a PageView in Google Analytics for the asset/resource, and then display or download the asset/resource.
+Using a simple `{{ pageViewTrackingUrl(myAsset.url, myAsset.title) }}` or `{{ eventTrackingUrl(myAsset.url, myAsset.title, "action", "label", "value") }}` Twig function, Instant Analytics will generate a public URL that will register a PageView in Google Analytics for the asset/resource, and then display or download the asset/resource.

 ### Tracking RSS Feeds

 Getting actual tracking statistics on RSS feeds can be notoriously difficult, because they are often consumed by clients that are not web browsers, and therefor will not run Javascript tracking code.

 With Instant Analytics, if your RSS feed is a Twig template, accesses will automatically be tracked.
-Additionally, you can use the `{{ getPageViewTrackingUrl(myAsset.url, myAsset.title) }}` or `{{ getEventTrackingUrl(myAsset.url, myAsset.title, "action", "label", "value") }}` Twig functions to track individual episode accesses in Google Analytics.
+Additionally, you can use the `{{ pageViewTrackingUrl(myAsset.url, myAsset.title) }}` or `{{ eventTrackingUrl(myAsset.url, myAsset.title, "action", "label", "value") }}` Twig functions to track individual episode accesses in Google Analytics.

 ### Custom Tracking via Twig or Plugin